adamaltounyan/me/index.md

 * Connect with me on LinkedIn; https://www.linkedin.com/in/adamaltounyan/
 * If you're near Sheffield, UK - give me a shout for a catch up.

+## Voluntary

+If you're involved in projects that benefit my community, or humankind in general then I would love to see how i can help you.
+I was a founding trustee of [The Hospice Biographers Charity](https://www.thehospicebiographers.com/) and keen to help others.